Turnrp/CyberSecurityStuff/README.md

 # Recommendations
 1. If you don't want the shell open on the victim's screen rename the file extension from **.py** to **.pyw** *(This hides the terminal)*
 2. If you are gonna be running this on a machine that **doesn't** have Python installed make sure to use something like <a href="https://pyinstaller.org/en/stable/">*Pyinstaller*</a> so it is only an exe when you run it on the other machine.
-3. For some of these you will want it to be running 24/7 so you need to make it a startup file using c.cmd or something like that.
+3. For some of these you will want it to be running 24/7 so you need to make it a startup file using .cmd or something like that.